Last Updated on January 26, 2022 by Luis Ferency

 When you are working, you would want a tool that has a speed of 10,000 rotations per minute, but you don’t want that to kick in straight up.
-If that will be the case, it will straight up mess your precision.
+If that will be the case, it will straight up mess up your precision.
 I think a slow start mode is safe and will ease you into using the power of your grinder.

-A tool that fits the human hand, it is said to be ergonomic.
+A tool that fits the human hand, is said to be ergonomic.
 I know you all must be thinking it is weird because we all have this perspective that every tool is made for the human hand.
 But no. It isn’t, sadly.

 The ergonomic movement is very strong when it comes to the power of tools.
-A lot of the manufacturers promote their product for fitting into this category.
+A lot of the manufacturers promote their products for fitting into this category.
 Although it isn’t something that can be taken for granted.
 My personal belief is that the tool should be comfortable to use.
 Make sure that it is.

 Hand protection is very important.
 You don’t want them to be affected by the sparks and splinters.
 Despite it not being a necessary feature, in my opinion, it is very handy.
 You can find handguards that are adjustable and can be altered according to your needs.